Windows Tweaks Logo Microsoft PC Help - 02 blue red

 This can make a noticeable difference, especially under load.

 Frequent write operations can theoretically affect the service life of an SSD.
 And this file is often written to.
-However, modern SSDs are usually robust enough to cope with this without significant effects.
+However, modern SSDs are usually robust enough to cope with this without significant impact.

-The only important thing is to always set the same values for the initial size and maximum size of the file.
+The only important thing is: Always set the same values for the initial size and maximum size of the file.
 Dynamic enlargement and reduction results in unnecessary load and increased SSD wear.

 However:

-Did you only a small SSD with little free storage spacebut still have a larger HDD?
+Do you only have a small SSD with little free space, but a larger HDD?
 Then it may make sense to move Pagefile.sys to the HDD to save valuable SSD storage space.

 And above all, to avoid having to set the size of the page file too small - because this could cause performance problems and, in the worst case, Windows crashes.